nushell/nushell.github.io/book/thinking_in_nushell.md

 abc
 ```

-The `source` command runs at parse time, while the parser finds all the definitions that are visible to the program.
+The `source` command runs at parse time, where the parser finds all the definitions that are visible to the program.
 At evaluation time, those definitions should all be visible.

 In the above, we've expected the evaluator to run between each line, but Nushell does not interleave parsing and evaluation like this.